 Around one in ten Open University students are sponsored by their employer.
 If your study relates to work, your employer may be prepared to pay some or all of your fees.

-Consider presenting your employer with a proposal, outlining the ways in which an Open University qualification will be advantageous to the company; how your intended will improve your performance as an employee; how it will complement your career path within the company; and the tangible benefits for the workplace.
+Consider presenting your employer with a proposal, outlining the ways in which an Open University qualification will be advantageous to the company; how your intended subject area will improve your performance as an employee; how it will complement your career path within the company; and the tangible benefits for the workplace.

 Take inspiration from Lauren, who received employer sponsorship for their studies:

 Case study: Lauren Frater, MSc Human Resources Management